bwong0/RouletteBot/README.md

+# RouletteBot
 Discord bot to play Roulette

-Create your own discord bot on the discord developer portal.
+Create your discord bot on the discord developer portal following these instructions. https://discordpy.readthedocs.io/en/stable/discord.html

-input your own bot token into config.yaml
+Input your own bot token into config.yaml

+Enjoy